6 Best Lunch Set Promos in Singapore (2026) — From $22 Bistro Sets to $98 Steakhouse Tasting Menus

 • 6-8 weeks ahead: Burnt Ends (lunch is 2x easier than dinner — still need to plan)

-• Smart casual / no jacket: Lokal, Saveur (both outlets), Le Bistrot du Sommelier
+• Smart casual / no jacket: Atlas Coffeehouse, Saveur (both outlets), Le Bistrot du Sommelier

 • Smart casual but elevated: Origin Grill, CUT